donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 # Protocol for Research Administrators

 ## 1. Version
-Draft version, last update by Eric, February 29, 2016.
+Draft version, last update by Robert, March 14, 2016.

 ## 2. Scope
 This protocol is in effect as of DD-MM-YYYY and replaces all previous versions of the DI-RDM protocol for research administrators .